-You’ve just started your own business.
+You just started your online business.
 You know you need a website.
-Tiny issue: You don’t have that much of a budget yet.
+Tiny issue?
+You don’t have a budget yet.

 You, my friend, have been officially hit by analysis paralysis.

-Okay, considering the options above, I’ll be one of those that will end up recommending WordPress.
+Many will say WordPress.
 But it’s not just because it’s WordPress.

 “Self-hosting?
 Is that WordPress?”

-Let’s make this simple: Squarespace, Wix, and Weebly are paid third-party platforms.
-They’re fairly easy to setup, even though there are clear disadvantages in doing it all yourself, no matter what platform you use.
-If you want to set up a website quickly and aren’t too preoccupied about growth or conversion, then getting an online presence via one of these platforms is something you should consider.
+Squarespace, Wix, and Weebly are paid third-party platforms.
+They’re fairly easy to setup, even though there are clear disadvantages in doing it all yourself.

 So, what about that tiny issue called budget?